jrdata/rabbitmq-website/docs/oauth2.md

 * `https.hostname_verification`

-Here is an example which configures two resources (`prod` and `dev`) where each resource is managed by two distinct Identity Providers:
+Here is an example which configures two resources (`prod` and `dev`) where each resource is managed by two distinct identity providers:

 ```ini
 auth_oauth2.scope_prefix = rabbitmq.